nightmode/feri/docs/api/config.md

 Notice how an entry like `gz` has an asterisk for one of its array values?
 An asterisk means the extension in question could be added on to any file.
 Perhaps a file like `index.html.gz`, `style.css.gz`, or `hello.txt.gz`.
 Could be anything really so the asterisk instructs Feri to use special logic for these kinds of files.

-Note: API users can use [functions.addDestToSourceExt](functions.md#functionsadddesttosourceext) to modify this object safely.
+Protip: Use [functions.addDestToSourceExt](functions.md#functionsadddesttosourceext) to modify this object safely.

 ## config.map.sourceToDestTasks